Skip to content

 7. Work practices in software organizations

-Become familiar with all the tasks surrounding the programming itself, that will represent a significant portion of your work in a dev team: code reviews, iterative development, version control, automated testing, continuous deployment, maintenance and bug fixing, etc.
+Get familiar with everything that surrounds the programming itself, because it will be a significant part of your work in a dev team: code reviews, iterative development, version control, automated testing, continuous deployment, maintenance, and bug fixing.

 Feedback